-Mallorca v Barcelona
+Depleted Barcelona win at Mallorca

 Post update

-Riqui Puig (Barcelona) wins a free kick on the left wing.
+Fernando Niño (Mallorca) wins a free kick on the left wing.

 Post update